-- Fully charge NiMH batteries before using them for the first time. - Always insert the batteries in the camera correctly (see Install the batteries on page 7).
+- Fully charge NiMH batteries overnight before using them for the first time. - The first several times you recharge NiMH batteries, they may not provide the number of shots per charge that you expect.
+Their performance will improve after the batteries have been charged, then discharged completely four or five times.
+You can use the camera normally to discharge the batteries during this conditioning period. - Always insert the batteries in the camera correctly (see Install the batteries on page 7).
 If the batteries are inserted improperly, the compartment door may close but the camera will not operate. - If you do not intend to use your camera for more than two months, remove the batteries unless you are using rechargeable batteries and are leaving the camera connected to an optional dock or HP AC power adapter. - The performance of all batteries will decrease as the temperature drops.
 To improve battery performance, keep the camera or batteries stored in a warm inside pocket when in a cold environment.